Honors Capstone Project

 In conducting my research, I have discovered an overwhelming gap in the scholarly record regarding the innovative and, in some respects, problematic approach applied to the Santa Croce Crucifix.
 My alternative restoration breaks this silence and encourages new dialogues in the field.
 In the end, this project draws a connection between the disciplines of art history and conservation, proving that comprehensive and honest evaluation of the past is essential for preserving a work of art for the future.

 Messina, Isaac, "A New Approach to the Restoration of Cimabue’s Santa Croce Crucifix" (2014).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 747.

 Creative Commons License